yampilop/RHOSPVirtLab/README.md

 ## Last steps

-As the undercloud installation and overcloud deploy are tasks that last longer and require attention due to possible failures, they need to be executed manually.
-To do that, login to the undercloud:
+As the `undercloud` installation and `overcloud` deploy are tasks that last longer and require attention due to possible failures, they need to be executed manually.
+To do that, login to the `undercloud`:

 ```bash
 ssh stack@undercloud